kristene1433/Template_Beach/README.md

 - Rate limiting prevents abuse
 - CORS is configured for security
 - Input validation on all forms
-- Secure payment processing through Stripe
+- Demo payment processing (no real money involved)

 ## 📊 Database Schema